 These are mattresses that are very different to each other, so it’s hard to say which is better because it’s really up to you and your needs.

-Napp has a more universally appealing medium feel, and more of that memory foam feel.
-However, Emma will appeal to those seeking a firm mattress with some bounce, and also those looking for a bargain bundle.
+Napp has a slightly softer medium feel than the Emma Comfort, and more of that contouring memory foam feel.
+However, Emma will appeal to those seeking medium to firm mattress with some bounce, and also those looking for a bargain bundle.
 To be honest, Emma’s price for their mattress, topper and protector is pretty unbeatable.